sillsdev/ptx2pdf/docs/documentation/figures.md

 paragraph again (which risks moving the anchor point again), an annotation is made to the `.delayed` file that the image is to raised or lowered relative to the anchor point to fit into the cutout.
-The following command allows `droppic4` (image number 4, in a cutout analagous to a drop-cap)  to accept being raised by 3 lines or lowered by two.
+The following command allows `droppic4` (image number 4, in a cutout analogous to a drop-cap)  to accept being raised by 3 lines or lowered by two.

 ```